World Athletics Label Road Races

 World Athletics Label Road Races are races that World Athletics (until 2019: IAAF) designates as the "leading road races around the world."
 The classification was first introduced for the 2008 running season, upon the suggestion of the IAAF Road Running Commission.
 The races are split into three categories: marathons, half marathons and other.
 Within the "other" category are traditional road race distances, over which World Athletics world records can be set, along with some "Classical races", which span unusual distances.
 The Labels are considered a prestigious award by race organisers, and include the seven World Marathon Majors.
-Platinium Label races have the strictest requirements, followed by Gold, then Elite, and general Label Races.
+Platinum Label races have the strictest requirements, followed by Gold, then Elite, and general Label Races.
 All categories require what the World Athletics describes as an international elite field, that requires at least five nations for the highest labels to be represented by runners with times faster than the World Athletics's guidelines.
 Additionally, the race course must be closed to vehicular traffic, and measured to the Association of International Marathons and Distance Races (AIMS) standard, with full electronic timing used to generate the results.

 In the first year, only Gold and Silver Labels were awarded, and 49 races were recognised.
 A third tier was introduced in 2010, entitled the Bronze Label, and in 2015, 88 races were listed in total.
 Starting in the 2023 season, only four tiers are used: Platinum Label, Gold Label, Elite Label and Label.